mahveotm/mahveotm.github.io/_posts/2026-03-08-thoughts-on-mtn-cloud-ga.md

 That is the real pressure point.
 If global players are now physically closer and MTN still carries trust baggage on reliability, being the "Nigerian option" will not be enough on its own.

 To be fair, most of my points from the original Thoughts on MTN Cloud are now being addressed, and that progress deserves applause.
-The question now is whether execution speed and reliability can keep up as competition tightens.
+The question now is whether execution speed and reliability can keep up if competition tightens.

 ### The Verdict: Operate Like a Startup

 For MTN Cloud to survive and thrive against both local competitors and global threats, they cannot operate with the bureaucratic bloat of a legacy telco.
 They need to treat this cloud division like a true startup.
-Give it a different name, detach it from corporate red tape, be nimble, and allow them to break things.
+Maybe give it a different name, detach it from corporate red tape, be nimble, and allow them to break things.
 Several things.

 Because when a real startup with serious funding enters this space, or when a global giant finally pivots hard into Lagos, MTN Cloud will need more than just regulatory sovereignty to stay relevant.